bernicecpz/Unofficial_Tembusu_Page/README.md

 + "compatability" folder containing bootstrap-less has been removed to resolve its incompatability with admin-lte.[RESOLVED]
 + Add in appropriate permissions that do not allow other users to make changes to other events/announcement/misc unless it's their own.
 [RESOLVED]
 + Search loading infinitely during the first-time load.
 Modified parameter in the helpers that is linked to retrieving data from MongoDB.
 [RESOLVED]
++ "Half hour delay": Realized that the 30 minutes increase in timing under the listWeek view was caused by the padding of the event container as implemented in CSS.
+Changes have been made to accommodated to the event container size restraint.
+[RESOLVED]
++ Revisit enrollment process, especially at the setting password.
+It takes too long to load.
+[RESOLVED]
+  - Discovered return value was not included in success condition, resulting in infinite loading.

 # Meteor packages used
 To find out about the packages version and description, use command - "__meteor list__"
 accounts-base
 accounts-password
 aldeed:collection2
 aldeed:simple-schema
 blaze-html-templates
 check
 cunneen:mailgun
 dangrossman:bootstrap-daterangepicker
 ecmascript
 ejson
 email
 es5-shim
 fullcalendar:fullcalendar
 huttonr:bootstrap3
 huttonr:bootstrap3-assets
 iron:controller
 iron:core
 iron:dynamic-template
 iron:layout
 iron:location
 iron:router
 iron:url
 joeinnes:meteor-autolinker
 jquery
 less
 meteor-base
+meteorhacks:fast-render
 mobile-experience
 momentjs:moment
 mongo
 natestrauser:filepicker-plus
 nicolaslopezj:roles
 random
 reactive-dict
 reactive-var
 redaty:admin-lte
+sacha:spin
 session
 shell-server
 standard-minifier-css
 standard-minifier-js
 templating
 themeteorchef:bert
 themeteorchef:jquery-validation
 tracker
 twbs:bootstrap